 Willow Bar farm

 Since its inception in 2015, Willow Bar Farm has grown at a steady pace allowing farmers to lease and cultivate their land.
-Current partner, Bee and Bloom is working to educate beekeepers and anyone who wants to learn more about pollinators.
-They also keep bee’s of their own and sell their honey.
+Current partner Bee and Bloom is working to educate beekeepers and anyone who wants to learn more about pollinators.
+They also keep honey bees and produce honey and beeswax products.
 Fox and Bear is another partner who currently produces all of the vegetables on the property.
-Together they are working to create an area where pollinators and thrive.
+Together they are working to create an area where pollinators can thrive.

 Sauvie Island, Oregon

 Bee and Bloom is an educational group which specializes in promoting native bee conservation, sustainability, and better beekeeping practices.
 At the farm, they provide classes to those who wish to learn about honey bees and other native pollinators.
 Emma states, “We do a lot of ecotourism out here and have been using honey bees to get people interested in native bees.
 People can come here and suit up and get a close look at the hives, but we also include a presentation on bee diversity.
 And we supply them with resources on what they can plant and what they can do if they want to make a positive difference for pollinators.”

 Other work they do at the farm includes planting a wide variety of flowers around the property as well as habitat restoration projects.
 With help from the East Multnomah Conservation District, they have installed a pollinator hedgerow as a buffer around the property.
 They also have a 5ft x 5ft test garden plot used to determine which native flowering plants survive in sandy, dry soil.
 They strive to create ample forage across the farm and have installed permanent solitary bee nesting domiciles for mason and leaf cutter bees.